WenjieLab/Lock-in-SIM/README.md

-# -SIM
+# Lock-in-SIM
-The code is developed for XXX SIM reconstruction and is related to the paper XXX (will be updated soon)
+The code is developed for Lock-in-SIM reconstruction and related to our paper XXX (will be updated soon).